We’ve understood why we need a new approach to leadership to bring us through this time of change.

 - We will connect more strongly with who we are at our best

-- We will become clearer and more certain about the outcomes we want to create
+- We will become clearer and more certain about the outcomes we most want to create

 - We will find more options for moving forward

-- We will get better at choosing the way forward that aligns best with what we want most in the world, even when the situation is unclear and the outcome uncertain
+- We will get better at choosing the way forward that aligns best with what we most want in the world, even when the situation is unclear and the outcome is uncertain

 - We will become more inspired to make that choice happen